logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 The implications of this assumption is that it helps us better understand how black holes and space time work within this simulation.

+- TODO - quantum foam is defined by user input!

 ## Black Holes

-Working with our anti-matter hypothesis for our reversible cellular automata, we can start to reason about black holes.
+Now knowing REVCAR has quantum foam, we can start to reason about black holes.
 A black hole is a region of space time where the curvature of space time is so large that anything that crosses the black hole's "event horizon" has a single destination, the singularity.

 In the observable universe, the only information that escapes a black hole is via the gravitational affect on quantum foam, preventing the particle anti-particle pairs from annihilating each other.
-This property must hold in our reversible cellular automata.
+This property must hold in REVCAR for us to be able to identify a black hole.

-A black hole is machine within our reversible cellular automata where the only information about the creation of the machine (things that fell into it) are radiated by our state foam.
+A black hole is machine within REVCAR where the only information about the creation of the machine (things that fell into it) are radiated by the interaction with quantum foam.
 In addition, it is a region of the cellular automata where things can only fall into it, not escape.
-Without user input (state foam), the internal state of the black hole is running on a different system of rules.

 This begs the philosophical question about our observable universe, what if the quantum foam was completely still?
-What if there was no creation of particle anti-particle pairs?
+What if there was no user input?
 In this model, the black hole would not radiate any information.
 Is the universe making a promise that at some point in the future, a particle anti-particle pair would fall into the black hole?
+Without an observer, is the universe stale?

 ## Space an Time

 Based on our conclusions of the black hole hypothesis, space and time is emergent from the rules of our reversible cellular automata.
 Space is not defined by the lattice of the universe.
+The core lattice of REVCAR can be thought of as just that, the core lattice.
+Higher order structures are emergent.
+Space time is an emergent property.

+---
 ## Exploration

 - TODO - holographic principle and how that ties with on-chain blockchain games